DASHANANT/Video-Segmentation/README.md

 # Video-segmentation-using-Unet
-To avoid high computational training ,by skipping the training on video data we perform model training on pets data and use the model to segment in real time
+To avoid high computational training by skipping the training on video data

+- we perform model training on pets data
+- use the model to segment ppl in real time
+- Gives accuracy around 80%